Brown Sugar Kissed Sweet Potato Rounds

 Baked sweet potato slices on a slate serving board next to a silver spoon.

-An Easy Sweet Potato Side Dish
+6-Ingredient Sliced Sweet Potato Side Dish

-This dish allows the nutty, earthy flavors of the sweet potato to shine while also bringing out their natural sweetness.
-Pillowy soft on the inside, like the inside of a baked sweet potato, but with golden crispy outsides.
+This dish, like my sweet potato fritters, allows the nutty, earthy flavors of the sweet potato to shine while also bringing out their natural sweetness.
+These baked sweet potato rounds are impressive enough for your holiday table but easy enough for a random Tuesday night meal with a spicy and sweet sriracha sauce.

-These baked sweet potato rounds are impressive enough for your holiday table but easy enough for a random Tuesday night meal.
-Originally introduced on the blog as oven-roasted sweet potatoes, they are still a reader favorite to this day.
+Originally introduced on the blog as oven-roasted sweet potatoes, they are still a reader favorite to this day, especially with only 6 ingredients!

 Ingredients for baked sweet potato slices on a marble background with black labels.

-How to Make Baked Sweet Potato Slices
+How to Make Baked Sweet Potato Slices Video

 Kitchen Skill: Baking PLUS Broiling

 Instead of oven-roasting, these sweet potato slices are baked and then broiled.
 The difference between the three methods is mainly the cooking temperatures.
-Baking is lower temps.
+Baking is at lower temps.
 Roasting is done in a hot oven.
 Broiling requires intense heat from an overhead source.

 Caution: Food under a broiler can burn quickly.
 Do not place anything under the broiler and walk out of the room.
 Keep an eye on it.
 Use your oven light if possible.
 Until you are familiar with how quickly your broiler cooks, check after the first minute, then again every 45 – 60 seconds until it’s done.